Bigorange8801/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions provide a way to persist data across requests.
+Sessions persist authentication information so you don't have to re-enter credentials on every new request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt helps hash passwords.
+Hashing keeps passwords secure.

 - [ ] What does bcrypt do to slow down attackers?

+It is resistant to brut force search attacks.
+The speed of adaptive function makes it slower and harder to crack.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, Signature.

 ## Minimum Viable Product